Bomret/NiceTry/README.md

 var result = Try.To(() => 2 + 4);
 ```

-The above example would evaluate the anonymous function '() => 2 + 4' and, since no exception will be thrown, return a Success of type int and store it in the variable 'result'.
-The result of the calculation is stored inside the Success and can be accessed using the 'Value' property:
+The above example would evaluate the anonymous function *() => 2 + 4* and, since no exception will be thrown, return a Success of type int and store it in the variable *result*.
+The result of the calculation is stored inside the Success and can be accessed using the *Value* property:

 ```csharp
 var six = result.Value;
 ```

-To find out if 'result' represents a Success or Failure it provides two boolean properties: 'IsSuccess' and 'IsFailure'.
+To find out if *result* represents a Success or Failure it provides two boolean properties: *IsSuccess* and *IsFailure*.
 To be safe, you can either check those properties first or use the corresponding match extension:

 ```csharp
 result.WhenSuccess(i => _six = i);
 ```

-If the above example would have thrown an exception, it could be accessed by the 'Error' property or the 'WhenFailure' extension:
+If the above example would have thrown an exception, it could be accessed by the *Error* property or the *WhenFailure* extension:

 ```csharp
 var error = result.Error;